dtcenter/METplotpy/docs/Users_Guide/hovmoeller.rst

 *$WORKING_DIR/output_plots* can be done as long as it is an existing directory where the user has read and write permissions.

-To save the log output to a file, uncomment the *log_filename* entry and specify the path and name of the log file.
-Select a directory with the appropriate read and write privileges.
-To modify the verbosity of logging than what is set in the default config file, uncomment the *log_level* entry and specify the log level  (debug and info are higher verbosity, warning and error are lower verbosity).
+In the default config file, logging is set to stdout and the log level is INFO (i.e. any log messages of type INFO, WARNING, and DEBUG will be logged).
+If the log_filename and log_level are not specified in the custom configuration file, these settings will be used.

 Run from the Command Line